 Cookies and Consent Management

-This guide covers functional and technical information on how Amplitude works with cookies, local storage, opt-in/opt-out options and consent management (including CNIL specificities for France).
+This guide covers functional and technical information on how Amplitude works with cookies, local storage, opt-in/opt-out options and consent management (including CNIL regulations for France).

 Compatibility with Typescript/Browser SDK

-The guide covers the behavior with the legacy JavaScript SDK that is the most used client browser SDK with Amplitude Analytics for our current customers; new customers will have to use the new TypeScript SDK.
+The guide covers the behavior with the legacy JavaScript SDK that is the most used client browser SDK with Amplitude Analytics for current Amplitude users.
+New customers must use the new TypeScript SDK.
 This guide will be updated to apply to the new TypeScript SDK on its Analytics-Browser package which should be used for new browser implementations as well as the migration target from legacy Javascript SDK implementations.
 However, most of the information presented in this document also applies to the way the TypeScript SDK behaves, including names of options, constants and functionalities explained.

 amplitude.getInstance().init("a2dbce0e18dfe5f8e...")